berserkware/waffleweb/docs/How-To-Guides/Templating.rst

 How-To: Templating
 ==================

 Templating is useful for when you want have complex pages with variables and simple logic.
 By default Waffleweb uses `Jinja2 <https://palletsprojects.com/p/jinja/>`__ for templating.
-You can change the template renderer, we will get into that later.
-In this How-To guide you will learn the basics of creating Jinja templates. and how to render them with Waffleweb.
+You can change the template renderer. we will get into that later.
+In this How-To guide you will learn the basics of creating Jinja templates and how to render them with Waffleweb.

 Rendering Templates
 ...................